History of the American Broadcasting Company: Transition to color (1960s)

 During the 1960s, ABC continued its strategies from the mid-1950s by consolidating the network as part of its effort to gain loyalty from the public.
 The network's finances improved and allowed it to invest in other properties and programming.
 In May 1960, ABC purchased Farm Progress, owner of Chicago radio station WLS, which had shared airtime with WENR since the 1920s.
 This acquisition allowed ABC to consolidate its presence in the market.
 On May 9, 1960, WLS launched a new lineup consisting of ABC Radio programming.
 Farm Progress also owned farm newspapers such as Prairie Farmer.

-In 1960, Canadian entrepreneur John Bassett, who was trying to establish a television station in Toronto, Ontario, sought aid from ABC.
+In 1960, Canadian entrepreneur John W. H. Bassett, who was trying to establish a television station in Toronto, Ontario, sought aid from ABC.
 Goldenson agreed to acquire a 25% interest in CFTO-TV; however, legislation by the Canadian Radio-Television Commission (CRTC) prohibited ABC's involvement, resulting in the company withdrawing from the project before the station's launch.

 Children's programming and the launch of ABC Sports (1960–1965)

 ABC programming of the 1960s was marked by the rise of family-oriented series in an attempt to counterprogram against its established competitors.
-The decade was also marked by the network's gradual transition to color and add sports programming.
+The decade was also marked by the network's gradual transition to color and the addition of sports programming.

 In 1959, Walt Disney Productions, having improved its financial situation, purchased ABC's shares in the Disneyland theme park for $7.5 million and initiated discussions to renew ABC's television contract for Walt Disney Presents, which was due to expire in 1961.
 Walt Disney was approached by NBC to produce color broadcasts of his anthology series (which would be renamed Walt Disney's Wonderful World of Color).
 Goldenson said ABC could not counter the offer, because the network did not have the technical and financial resources to carry the program in the format.
 As a result, ABC and Disney's first television collaboration ended in 1961.

 On September 30, 1960, ABC premiered The Flintstones; although the animated series from William Hanna and Joseph Barbera was filmed in color from the beginning, it was initially broadcast in black and white, as ABC had not made the necessary technical upgrades to broadcast its programming in color at the time.
 The Flintstones allowed ABC to present a novelty – prime-time animated programming – while filling the hole left by the conclusion of the Disney partnership with family-oriented programming from other producers.
 Other animated series included Calvin and the Colonel, Matty's Funday Funnies, Top Cat and The Bugs Bunny Show, the latter of which showcased classic Looney Tunes and Merrie Melodies shorts.